stereolabs/zedx-one-capture/stereo_calibration/README.md

 int target_h = 6; // number of vertical inner edges
 float square_size = 25.0; // mm
 ```
-> **Note:** the target Width and the target Height corresponds to the number of inner edges, not to the number of outer squares.
+> **Note:** The target Width and the target Height corresponds to the number of inner edges, not to the number of outer squares.

 ![Opencv Checkerboard](./.assets/checkerboard_sample_count.png)

 ## Perform the calibration

-The calibration process uses images saved manually with the chessboard visible and at different position each time in the image.
+The calibration process uses images saved manually with the chessboard visible and at different positions each time in the image.

 When calibrating, make sure the calibration pattern is seen in all the field of view of the camera along the process.